arokem/2017-02-10-isb/slides.md

 Data from the Human Connectome Project is available from AWS and accessible through HTTP calls against the AWS API

+--

+The Python `boto3` library makes programmatic access to these data relatively straightforward.

+--

+Access control and data usage agreements are managed at the level of S3 access control

 ---

 # Interoperability

-- Connect to other data
+- Connect to other data: this is what this workshop is all about!

 - Use a formal, accessible, shared and broadly applicable language for knowledge representation.

 ---

 # Neuroimaging in Python

 --